 Energy balls can be made ahead of time.

-Meal prep is my #1 tip for eating healthy and losing weight.
-It’s much easier to choose healthy options when they’re ready to eat.
-Energy balls can (and should) be made ahead of time.
-They keep great in the refrigerator and can even be frozen.
 This means you can make a batch on Sunday to enjoy all week or make a few batches to keep in the freezer for snacks all month.
-I’ll give some freezer tips at the end.

 Energy balls are portable.

-One of things I love about store-bought energy bars is they are grab and go.
-I need that.
-I spend a lot of time in the car and running here, there, and everywhere so I need snacks that can easily be taken with me.
+One of the things I love about store-bought energy bars is they are totally portable—just grab and go.
+Like most of you, I need portability.
+I spend a lot of time in the car running here, there, and everywhere so I need snacks that can easily be taken with me.

 Energy balls are cheap.